 The Google Earth app allows users to access directions and digital satellite maps.
-It includes a map ruler to determine length or distance and acreage.
-It is developed by Google LLC and is free of cost.
+It includes a map ruler to determine length or distance and acreage, and it is free of cost.

 The SoilWeb app was created by the California Soil Resource Lab (CSRL) at the University of California, Davis.
 They partnered with the USDA–Natural Resources Conservation Service to use information from the SSURGO (Soil Survey Geographic Database) dataset to generate specific soil details.
 SoilWeb uses GPS to access the user's current location and gives the characteristics and composition of the soil in that area.
 The app provides the soil name(s) along with a simulation image of the soil profile, which includes horizons and corresponding depths in the soil.
 The user can select an individual soil type to access a large amount of detailed information that can be very beneficial in the field.
 The app lists soil taxonomy, characteristics of soil horizons, geographic settings the soil is typically found in, water-holding capacity, and much more.
 The "Details" tab for each soil lists "Soil Suitability Ratings," which gives a description for uses in areas such as Agriculture, Forestry, Urban/Recreational, and Wildlife.
 The Agriculture rating lists the leaching and surface runoff potential of the soils to aid in decisions about pesticide applications.
 The app also offers a feature to allow for more or less location accuracy based on the amount of battery power it uses.
 Web links are provided for CSRL applications, the USDA–NRCS homepage, and the SSURGO database.
 SoilWeb is available in both the App Store and Google Play.